xmtp/xmtp-dot-org/blog/attachments-and-remote-attachments.md

 attachment.data // => [the PNG data]
 ```

-We can now do with this attachment as we pleas.
+We can now do with this attachment as we please.
 Maybe we want to display it as an image.

 ```tsx
 const objectURL = URL.createObjectURL(